khanhn201/faraday-nek/README.md

 Running will generate `logfile`, `fara.nek5000`, and a bunch of `fara0.f*****` which contain the checkpoints.

+To get the height overtime, do `grep Surface logfile > height.dat`

 # Visualization
 You can open the `fara.nek5000` file with visit or paraview.
 If use paraview, use `VisIt Nek5000 Reader` as the reader.
 Note the `fara.nek5000` file doesn't actually contains any data, it only points to the `fara0.f*****` checkpoint files.